by Karen Lieberman

 - Virtue Ethics: Aristotle and the Good Life

-- Applying Ethics to the Purchasing, Marketing, and Sales Fuctions
+- Applying Ethics to the Sales Function

-- Applying Ethics to the Maintenance and Housekeeping Functions
+- Applying Ethics to the Maintenance Function

 - Applying Ethics to the Food and Beverage Function